Last revised: October 11, 2023

 Maryland may no longer be home to the B&O's flagship, the Capitol Limited but Amtrak still operates the train to Chicago.

 The carrier also operates its high-speed Acela trainsets as far south as Baltimore, and its Regional and Silver Service, New York to Florida trains also serve the city.

 Amtrak the MARC commuter operation serves much of eastern Maryland

 and Washington D.C. with extensions as far west as the towns of

 Martinsburg and historic Harpers Ferry, West Virginia.
-Aside from passenger and freight train operations Maryland also

-Railway trackage to Frostburg.
-Other Maryland railroad museums and excursion trains
+Maryland is also home to the very popular Western Maryland Scenic Railroad based in Cumberland that operates ex-Western Maryland Railway trackage to Frostburg.
+Other Maryland railroad museums and excursion trains include:

-Historical Society.
 In all, Maryland railroads offer a unique blend of mountainous and coastal operations, local short lines, and steam-powered excursion trains.